bytebeamio/rumqtt/rumqttc/README.md

 }
 ```

+What's happening behind the scenes
+- Eventloop orchestrates user requests and incoming packets concurrently and hadles the state
+- Ping the broker when necessary and detects client side half open connections as well
+- Throttling of outgoing packets
+- Queue size based flow control on outgoing packets
+- Automatic reconnections
+- Natural backpressure to the client during slow network

 In short, everything necessary to maintain a robust connection

 **NOTE**: Looping on `connection.iter()` is necessary to run the eventloop.
 It yields both